-Due to the inequity of the policy allowing transfer of courses with "D" grades from New Mexico institutions, it is proposed to allow, on appeal, grades with a "D" to be transferred from institutions outside of New Mexico when it henefits a student.
-Examples of when a student could benefit include courses needed for graduation, or hours toward satisfactory academic progress for financial aid eligibility or athletic
+Due to the inequity of the policy allowing transfer of courses with "D" grades from New Mexico institutions, it is proposed to allow, on appeal, grades with a "D" to be transferred from institutions outside of New Mexico when it benefits a student.
+Examples of when a student could benefit include courses needed for graduation, or hours toward satisfactory cademic progress for financial aid eligibility or athletic Proposal: on, credit eligibility.

 The instances where an appeal would be beneficial are very limited considering that courses with a "D" grade cannot be used to meet core or graduation requirements but having the option could be valuable to a small number of students.
-An alternative considered included unifying the policy to not accept courses with "D" grades from sinstitution whether instate or out-of-state was not whish due to state support for this policy constitue in the past and the large volume of courses currently accepted from instate institutions (Table 1).
+An alternative considered included unifying the policy to not accept courses with "D" grades from any institution whether instate or out-of-state was not visible due to state support for this policy constitute in the post and the large volume of courses currently accepted from in-state institution (state).

-Table 1 19 NM Schools Transferred Credit # of Courses
+19 NM Schools Transferred Credit

+of Courses Hours

+AY 09-10 1817 5363

-Hours AY 09-10 AY 10-11 1478 4409 AY 11-12 871 2635 4166 Total 12407
+AY 10-11 1478 4409

+AY 11-12 871 2635

+Total 4166 12407

 A survey of several institutions and their policies of transferring courses with a "D" are included in Table 2 and indicate support for either policy of accepting or not accepting courses with "D" grades.
+Additional